 COMMENTS: You don't have to give your email address to leave a comment (leave space empty).

 RE-UPS Please leave re-up requests in comments of the original posts (NOT in C-Box).
 We're no longer re-upping any post that already has working links.
-If your system has issues with MEGA or any other host, research it on your end to learn which browsers will work for you.
+If your system has issues with MEGA or any other link, research it on your end to learn which browsers will work for you.
 Keep a back-up browser handy.

 VIEWING PROBLEMS Update your browsers, Java, Flash and other programs to view the streaming players and extras.
 If you can't see something, try using a different browser, or update your old one.
+NOTE: DivShare Streaming Players are currently DOWN as the company re-launches.

 POP UPS: Most links open up into new windows.
 If nothing happens, it may be your pop-up blocker.